kaixuan98/kaixuan98/README.md

 ## Hi there 👋
 I am a software developer based in Toronto, Canada :canada: who specialize in full-stack web development.
-I also have a strong passion for data storytelling because it brings both creative and technical and turn data into something meaningful and fun to explore.

-#### 🌱 I’m currently learning
----
-- Data Engineering (mainly ELT pipeline with python for scripting, sql for data cleaning and transformation)
-- Data Visualization (in D3)

 #### ⚡ My Skills: